mathieuprog/polymorphic_embed/README.md

 end
 ```

-The `:types` option for the `PolymorphicEmbed` custom type contains a keyword list mapping an atom representing the type
+The `:types` option for the `PolymorphicEmbed` custom type either contains a keyword list
-(in this example `:email` and `:sms`) with the corresponding embedded schema module.
+mapping an atom representing the type (in this example `:email` and `:sms`) with the corresponding
+embedded schema module, or specifies a function that can be used to map any type value into
+a corresponding schema module.

-There are two strategies to detect the right embedded schema to use:
+There are four strategies to detect the right embedded schema to use:

 1.
 ```elixir